tanishaagarwal03/cs132-tagarwal/README.md

 ## Directory Structure
 - `cp1/` - Contains all files for Creative Project 1 (CP1), including HTML, CSS, and wireframes.
 - `cp2/` - Contains all files for Creative Project 2 (CP2), which expands on CP1 with JavaScript functionality.
+- `cp3/` - Contains all files for Creative Project 3 (CP3), featuring an interactive Unscramble Word Game with APIs.
 - `hwX/` - Homework assignments (to be added as we progress in the course).
 - `final-project-proposal/` - Contains all files related to the Final Project Proposal (FPP), including HTML, CSS, JavaScript, images, and design documentation.